 Next, trimming is not just leaves and stems.
 You’re also going to encounter branches and shrubs that can give you a headache when they jam into the device.
 Luckily for you, both devices have a thick-cutting capacity.
 The WG255 can only cut branches up to 9/16″ while the WG261 has no problems with those up to 3/4″.
 The thick-cutting capacity is impressive, but the WG261 has the edge since it gives more trimming flexibility.

-The WORX WG255 and WG261 are also both parts of the 20V MAX Power Share that gives them the ability to exchange batteries with other products in the same product line.
+The WORX WG255 and WG261 are also both parts of the 20V MAX Power Share which gives them the ability to exchange batteries with other products in the same product line.

 All in all, the WORX WG255 puts up a good fight against the WORX WG261, but it just falls off in some aspects, namely, in blade length and thick-cutting capacity.
 With the better potential for productivity, the WORX WG261 takes the day.